These dilly beans are made with sprigs of dill weed. A head of fresh dill or 1 tsp dill seed can be substituted.

 Remember, usually green beans need a pressure canner for processing.
 This recipe is for pickled beans.
 Pickled products can be processed safely in a Water Bath Canner because of the added vinegar, which adds acid and makes it safe.

-I'll repeat....
-When you are canning green beans without pickling you need to process in a pressure canner.
+I'll repeat...when you are canning green beans without pickling, you need to process in a pressure canner.
 (Just because I know I'm going to get this question.)

 This recipe for dilly beans makes 4 pints.
 Make it once.
 If you really love it like we do, double or triple the recipe.

 Wash beans.
 Snap off ends and snap (break or cut) to jar length.